 Given the needs and preferences of residents, the City has made investments into "greener" transportation for its residents, visitors and employees.
 A contract for a bike sharing program has put bike stations in various points around the City for users to rent for trips around town.
-As of March 2016, the City has installed a total of 103 miles of bike lanes on City roads with more to follow.
-The City also now has 54 discounted scooter/motorcycle parking spaces downtown to encourage the use of these fuel efficient vehicles.
+In 2016, the Boston Transportation Department completed a bike count, counting an average of nearly 30,000 bike trips per day at over 60 locations across the City.
+In some locations, bike traffic accounted for more than 15% of vehicles during peak commute times.

 The City itself has moved to limit emissions and increase the fuel economy of its fleet by purchasing hybrid vehicles and requiring new taxi cabs to be hybrids as well.

-With the national and international rise of carsharing companies, the City is also running an internal fleet-sharing program.
+With the national and international rise of car-sharing companies, the City is also running an internal fleet-sharing program.
 "FleetHub" is an online reservation system allowing City employees to reserve pooled vehicles for departmental use.
 This innovative system reduces the total number of vehicles needed by the City through vehicle-sharing across departments and functions and by increasing utilization of individual vehicles to their maximum.
 Thus far the system is functioning in 5 locations with 36 vehicles (including seventeen hybrids, eight electric, and five propane vehicles) shared among approximately 500 active drivers.